keesun/mod-socket-io/README.md

-# Socket.io Server for Vert.x
+# Socket.io for Vert.x

-This module allows vert.x users can make a socket.io server with vert.x.
+This module allows the Vert.x users can make a socket.io server as node.js users do.
+Now, This module supports the latest version of the socket.io, 0.9.10.

 ## Name